Cepave/CepaveJobs/README.md

 - Experience with CDN technology.
 (Squid, Nginx, ...)
 - Experience with cloud computing (e.g. distributed filesystem, BigTable and MapReduce framework.)
-- Proficient understanding of System Engineering security considerations, including use of isolated networks, VPN, SSL, SSH, and firewalls, to secure systems and networks.
+- Proficient understanding of System Engineering, including using isolated networks such as VPN, SSL, SSH and firewalls to fulfill any possible security considerations.
-- Experience in mature software development testing methodologies including: test driven development, unit, functional and integration testing.
+- Understanding and experience participating in mature software development testing methodologies including: test driven development, unit, functional and integration testing.
 - Experience with Open Source web servers, message queueing and APIs.
-- Proficient in developing system-engineering solutions to help achieve highly available, highly scalable systems.
+- Proficient in developing system-engineering solutions to help with achieving highly available and scalable systems.
 - Experience evaluating and leveraging 3rd party commercial and open source System Engineering/Dev Ops solutions.

 ###### 【軟體工程師 - Big Data】